 Looking to go on vacation and worried about your plants not getting enough water? or has your indoor plant collection got so out of control you can’t remember if you watered your prized Monstera this week, or was it last week?
-If this sounds like you don’t worry! we have got the solution to all of your problems… Automated indoor plant watering systems.
+If this sounds like you don’t worry! we have got the solution to all of your problems… Automatic watering system for indoor plants

 What are automatic/ self watering systems?